NSAPH/National-Causal-Analysis/Confounders/earth_engine/readme.md

 ## Download steps

 First, upload zip code shape files to Google Earth Engine, we used the zip code centroids and polygons from ESRI for this.
-Google Earth Engine doesn’t provide a means for direct download, so the final output files are exported to Google Drive.
+We provide the shape files we use for centroids, but the polygon shape file is too large to provide.Google Earth Engine doesn’t provide a means for direct download, so the final output files are exported to Google Drive.
 They then must be individually downloaded and stored in a directory before proceeding with the next step.
 The files in the directories `code/1_download_temperature_point` and `code/2_download temperature_polygon` contain the code used to calculate daily zip code level temperature estimates on google earth engine and prepare those data for export to google drive.

 ## Combining the files